Graylog2/documentation/pages/streams.rst

 Outputs are managed globally (like message inputs) and not for single streams.
 You can create new outputs and activate them for as many streams as you like.
 This way you can configure a forwarding destination once and select multiple streams to use it.

-Graylog2 ships with default outputs and can be extended with `plugins <http://www.graylog.org/resources/documentation/general/plugins>`_.
+Graylog ships with default outputs and can be extended with `plugins <http://www.graylog.org/resources/documentation/general/plugins>`_.

 Use cases